Strophox/tetro-tui/README.md

 1. Symmetric rotations if the board and piece were appropriately mirrored.
 2. Equal-looking states must have the same behaviour.
+3. The kicks should look sensible *(first try the first position one would expect, only then more lenient positions)*.
+4. The kicks should be fun *(if it looks like 'it could reasonably rotate', it should)*.
-3. "Don't overdo it with crazy kicks".
+5. "Don't overdo it with crazy kicks but still allow some neat stuff"
-4. (But still allow fun things).

 The result of this was the *'Ocular' Rotation System*, which was made by... *looking* at each piece orientation and drawing the most *visually* sensible position(s) for it to land in after rotating.

-By overlapping all the kicks that are tested in sequential order, one gets a compact heatmap of where the piece will land, going from hottest color (bright yellow, first kick) to coldest (dark purple, last kick):
+By overlapping all the kicks that are tested sequentially in order, one gets a compact heatmap of where the piece will land, going from hottest color (bright yellow, first kick) to coldest (darkest purple, last kick attempt):

 <details>